Jeff Ruggeri

 the command is issued, a sysadmin can interact with the system no matter

 what state or runlevel it is in.
-One caveat, however, is that when the system
+One caveat, however, is that when the

-is not in multi-user mode, the connection can be extremely slow, as it is
+is not in multi-user mode, the connection can be extremely slow, as it

 going over the JTAG.
 It does, however, grant the access needed.
 Once the